 My coat hanger had been ripped off the entryway wall with so much force that the anchors I’d used to secure it had torn out a chunk of drywall.
-The picture of Gran and me that once hung opposite it now lay in pieces beneath my feet.
+The picture of Gran and me that once hung opposite it was shattered beneath our feet.
 Someone had taken a knife to my couch and yanked half the stuffing out of it.
-The apartment was too small for a dining table, but I had a pair of barstools tucked beneath the kitchen overhang.
+The apartment was too small for a dining table, but I had a pair of barstools tucked beneath the overhang of the kitchen counter.
 All that was left of them now were two piles of sticks that would better serve as kindling.

-My bed was dragged off the frame and given the same stab and rip treatment as the couch.
+I turned to take in the rest of the carnage.
+My mattress had been dragged off the bed frame and given the same stab and rip treatment as the couch.
 Papers littered the floor.
 Books had their pages torn out of them.
 Someone had yanked my pretty curtains off the windows, rod and all, creating still more holes in the drywall.
 Most of the kitchen cabinets were missing their doors, but a few hung by a single bracket, swaying in the breeze that blew in through the busted windows.
 I leaned forward and craned my head to the right.
 Remnants of my dinnerware lay in shards across the kitchen floor.

 “Guess I’m not getting the deposit back on this place,” I said, because if I didn’t make a joke, I would start screaming.